UAZ: Golden age

 UAZ began its growth away from being a mere assembler in 1954, with the creation of its own design office.
 It was this office, responding to a request from the Red Army, that in 1955 created a forward control van project, codenamed "Forty", on the GAZ-69 chassis.
 This became the UAZ-450, the first Soviet "cabover" truck.
 The prototype appeared in 1956, and was tested in both the Caucasus Mountains and the Crimea.
 Its loaded weight was 2.7 tonnes, and it, like all the UAZ-450 series vehicles, was powered by a 62 hp low-compression 2432 cc inline-four (based on the ubiquitous Pobeda's, but with an 88 mm bore, rather than 82 mm), and the Pobeda's three-speed transmission, while the transfer case, drive axles, leaf springs, and drum brakes came from the GAZ-69.

 In 1958, UAZ began production of the UAZ-450 series of trucks and vans.
 The first model was the UAZ-450A ambulance; with room for two stretchers and four-wheel drive, it was arguably the best in the world for use in remote areas.
 It was followed by the UAZ-450D drop-side pickup, which had an 800 kg payload; the UAZ-450 van, with a 750 kg payload; and the 11-seat UAZ-450V microbus.
 All the UAZ-450 series were capable of disconnecting the front drive axle and of reaching 56 mph, achieving fuel economy of 14 L/100 km, and of towing an 850 kg trailer.

 A two-wheel drive variant of the UAZ-450 was announced on 12 December 1961, with the UAZ-450's 2300 mm wheelbase and engine, as the UAZ-451 (van), UAZ-451D (drop-side pickup), UAZ-451A (ambulance), and UAZ-451B (minibus).
-The ambulance spawned a prototype UAZ-452GP with hydropneumatic suspension, to enable it to cross rough ground at high speed, following on the work done by Citröen on the DS19.
+The ambulance spawned a prototype UAZ-452GP with hydropneumatic suspension, to enable it to cross rough ground at high speed, following on the work done by Citroën on the DS19.
 The system proved very successful on trials, but it was rejected by the Soviet Army as too complicated, and so never entered production.